In Belgium, most of the research and innovation competences actually belong to the Regional and Community level:

-- The communities (French, Flemish and German speaking) are responsible for education and fundamental research in universities and higher education establishments.
+- The French-, Flemish- and German-speaking communities of Belgium are mainly competent for education and research policy for universities and higher education institutes.

 In this institutional set-up, transport research is funded through various mechanisms.
 The Federal Government funds research programmes of national interest, the largest one being space.

-Programmes and frameworks for funding research on transport related topics:
+Recent programmes and frameworks for funding research on transport related topics include:

 - City of Things: Smart Cities and Municipalities (2017-2019) - Gives Flemish cities and municipalities the opportunity to get started with smart city applications.

 - Flanders Make competence cluster "Motion Products".